 Arcus Biosciences is at the forefront of designing combination therapies, with best-in-class potential, in the pursuit of cures for cancer.
-By using Nextflow Tower from Seqera Labs, Arcus was able to improve productivity, ensure pipeline traceability, and use cloud resources more efficiently.
+By using Seqera Platform from Seqera, Arcus was able to improve productivity, ensure pipeline traceability, and use cloud resources more efficiently.
 They were also able to prepare for future growth by scaling capacity for research and clinical trials while providing an intuitive, collaborative user experience to researchers and clinicians.

 Arcus is a clinical-stage, global biopharmaceutical company focused on developing differentiated molecules and combination therapies for people with cancer.
 With a world-class discovery engine and a highly experienced team, Arcus is focused on targeting well-understood biological targets and pathways where there is an opportunity to develop new medicines with a potentially improved safety and efficacy profile.
 Arcus has multiple investigational medicines in Phase 3 trials and additional investigational candidates at various stages of development in areas of high unmet needs.

 To support the evaluation of novel combinations of investigational medicines, Arcus relies heavily on bioinformatics pipelines for gene sequencing and expression, protein quantification, and T-cell profiling.
 Arcus supports both a pure research environment, as well as an environment supporting clinical trials where the handling of personally identifiable information is a paramount concern.